-Labor productivity is defined as the real value of GDP at factor cost per hour worked.
-The calculations are based on figures from market activity, i.e. the total economy excluding the sectors: General government (S.13) and NPISH (S.15).
-The Total is however based on figures for the total economy.
+Labor productivity (LP) is defined as the real value of GDP at factor cost per hour worked.
+The calculations are based on figures from market activity.
+In the statistic "Productivity" the growth in LP is derived from contributions from four sources: It capital deepening (It capital per hour worked) Non-it capital deepening Educational level Total factor productivity (TFP)